SAP/sap-btp-service-operator/README.md

   broker.
 The data specified will be passed "as-is" to the broker without any modifications - aside from converting it to JSON for transmission to the broker in the case of the `spec` field being specified as `YAML`.
 Any valid `YAML` or `JSON` constructs are supported.
-One only parameters field may be specified per `spec`.
+Only one parameters field may be specified per `spec`.
 - `parametersFrom` : can be used to specify which secret, and key in that secret, which contains a `string` that represents the json to include in the set of